Social Conformity

 Peer pressure can manifest in various forms and affect people of different demographics, ethnicities, and geographic locations.
 It can influence our work ethic, vacation choices, the homes we buy, or the schools we send our children to.

 The power of groupthink and the influence of mainstream media and prominent voices in academia and politics have a significant impact on our values and opinions.
-As has become painfully clear in recent weeks, many otherwise intelligent people choose to accept a distorted narrative of events in Israel and lose all moral clarity despite clear evidence to the contrary.
+As has become painfully clear in recent times many otherwise intelligent people choose to accept a distorted narrative of events in Israel and lose all moral clarity despite clear evidence to the contrary.

 Peer pressure can also be positive when it motivates us to improve ourselves.
 Humans are social creatures and thrive in the company of a caring family, good friends, and a welcoming community.